muskit/obsidian-class-notes/Fa2023/CPSC 481 (Artificial Intelligence)/Day 4.md

 <u>DF-Graph Search</u>
 Keep track of **visited** nodes (as a **set**), in addition to our path
-- add node to frontier ony if
+- add node to frontier only if
 	- it's not in the frontier, AND
 	- it's not in the explored set